 This wine is bottled with a red capsule – a reference to the types of aromas and flavors that this vineyard tends to consistently produce each year.
 Only 265 cases of this wine were bottled and it was already sold out at the time of our tasting.
 Mark and Donna continue to work with this vineyard – future vintages will be available – always in small amounts.

-The 2012 Panek Vineyard Cabernet Sauvignon initially shows some intriguing floral notes – as it breathes both red and darker fruits show – there is a sweet red berry fruit that is at the core of this bouquet.
+The 2012 Pulido-Walker Panek Vineyard Cabernet Sauvignon initially shows some intriguing floral notes – as it breathes both red and darker fruits show – there is a sweet red berry fruit that is at the core of this bouquet.
 Aromatically it is elegant but also powerful.
 On the the palate there is good acidity, notes of raspberry, blackberry and soft tannins that are very well integrated.
 This wine drinks very smoothly and easily while young.

 Switching gears entirely for their other wine is a small production Cabernet Sauvignon from the Melanson Vineyard.
 Pulido-Walker was the first to make a vineyard designate from this particular vineyard.
 The Melanson Vineyard sits high on the slopes of Pritchard Hill – several other small premium producers also source from this property.

 Multiple clones of Cabernet Sauivgnon were picked and fermented separate from each other – all using natural yeast.
-The 2012 vintage is dark in the glass and reveals a pleasing depth of aromas including plenty of darker fruit, black fig and hints of chocolate as the wine opens.
+The 2012 Pulido-Walker is dark in the glass and reveals a pleasing depth of aromas including plenty of darker fruit, black fig and hints of chocolate as the wine opens.
 The entry is plush and soft with darker fruit notes including blackberry.
 The delicate tannins start on the front of the palate – and end silky and smooth on the finish.

 The label design ties into both Mark and Donna’s backgrounds.
 The small pharmacy scale is an ode to Mark’s heritage – the golden label contains four ancient Apothecary symbols.